sandeeppaulraj/machine-learning/projects/capstone/stock_price_predictor.md

 The individual pieces of information that I will leverage for each day will be "Open", "High", "Low", "Close", "Volume" and "Adjusted Close".
 1 year worth of data will provide approximately 250 data points.
 5 years worth of data will result in approximately 1250 data points.
 The data range of the dataset will be between January 07, 2013 to January 05 2018.

+After obtaining the data and converting to a dataframe, I decided to display the summary statistics.
+This is depicted in the ipython notebook but I display the summary statistics below as well.

+![alt text][image6]

 What I will attempt to predict is the adjusted stock price 1 day ahead.

 We are dealing with time series data and data has to be handled chronologically.
 Also the stock price data is continuous is nature.
 So essentially we will have 5 years worth of data to predict the next trading day's closing stock price.